 Is My Computer Okay?

 Top shelf electronic devices are, for the most part, incredibly reliable.
 If you buy a business-class computer from a top-tier manufacturer and take care of it, it is reasonable to expect the hardware to last for several years.
-That being said, machines are imperfect, and there is always a chance that the one you buy will have a defective component or wear out earlier than expected.
-In fact, it is much more likely that you will lose the use of your computer because of hardware failure than a cyberattack.
+That being said, we are asking more and more of our machines with each passing year.
+Video calls, cloud syncs, browser plugins, and now AI-assisted tools are running in the background.
+As reliable as these machines are, the truth is that it is much more likely that you will lose the use of your computer because of hardware failure than a cyberattack.
 We have written multiple blogs about the steps you should take to safeguard your computer against cyberattacks, but how do you monitor the general health of your PC?

 It’s Not A Question Of If, But When Will Your PC Fail.